SirPigari/lucia/env/Docs/language-syntax.md

 # Conclusion
 Lucia is a straightforward language designed for ease of use and flexibility.
 You’ve covered essential topics like variable declaration, control flow, functions, error handling, and objects.
 The syntax promotes clarity, and the use of blocks and indentation improves code organization.

 To move forward, continue practicing with more complex projects, experiment with its features, and explore how to structure programs using Lucia’s modular capabilities.
+(See [Examples](examples))

 Happy coding with Lucia.